The Ride (The Sopranos): Synopsis

-Paulie encounters Nucci, who tells him that his low spending was not only wrong but sinful; Paulie swears at her and departs, leaving his adoptive mother in tears.
+Paulie later encounters Nucci, who tells him that his cost cutting was not only wrong but sinful; Paulie swears at her and departs, leaving his adoptive mother in tears.
 At home, he is sleepless.
 Another source of stress is his fear that he has prostate cancer.
-Very early the next morning, at the Bada Bing, Paulie sees a vision of the Virgin Mary.
+Very early the next morning, at the Bada Bing, Paulie has a vision of the Virgin Mary.
 Shaken, he visits Nucci at Green Grove that night and sits quietly next to her while they watch The Lawrence Welk Show together.